 How To Store Flax Seeds

-Flaxseeds are a great way to improve your daily nutrition.
-Without having much experience with them before you may be wondering about the best way to store them.
+Without having much experience with flaxseeds you may be wondering about the best way to store them.
 Look no further because here are the best ways to store flaxseeds.

 7 ways to store flaxseeds: